Plan9-Archive/antshill/doc/fqa.md

 - [ramfossil script](//ants.9gridchan.org/scripts/ramfossil)

 There are additional fossil utility scripts for managing rootscores and some other operations.

+## Divergences from 9front
+<a name="divergences"></a>

+In most aspects, ANTS adds additional features without changing the standard behavior and configuration of 9front.
+There are a few administrative/configuration differences which should be mentioned, however.
+The following lists some of the most notable.
+They are mostly the result of additional configuration variables in plan9.ini to set up the ants boot/admin namespace.

+#### Privpassword and cpu service

+If the variable "privpassword=" is set to a password in plan9.ini, this is used to create a factotum key for cpu service, which runs from both the ants boot/admin namespace and (if ANTS was installed from the iso) in the main namespace on the standard cpu port, even if service is set to terminal.
+If privpassword is not set and no other key is provided, the listeners still run but will not be usable.
+The 9fat containing plan9.ini and the /dev/kmesg which prints plan9.ini variables are hostowner-access only and must not be publicly exposed if privpassword= is used.
+Be aware that the 9front 'sysinfo' script -p flag uploads the kmesg to a public archive, so make sure to change the privpassword if you choose to sysinfo -p.

+If you convert an install from terminal to cpu service, you probably want to remove the privpassword= setting from plan9.ini and use only the machine key from nvram read by factotum at boot.

+#### Static IP configuration

+Because of the boot/admin cpu listener, as well as the possible use of venti/fossil, ipconfig in ANTS usually happens in boot prior to mounting the rootfs.
+As a result, static ip needs to be configured via plan9.ini variables.
+To use a static ip, add the following variables with correct values to plan9.ini.
+(The iso installer will do this for you if you select static ip configuration at install time).

+* ipaddress=
+* ipmask=
+* gateway=

+#### System name configuration

+Also due to the boot/admin namespace and early ipconfig, the system name should be set with a plan9.ini variable.
+Simply set sysname= in plan9.ini.
+You still need to match this name in your /lib/ndb/local configuration.

 ## Preinstalled images
 <a name="preinstalled"></a>